kshedden/workshops/dair3/design/design.md

   - In
     [stratified randomization](https://en.wikipedia.org/wiki/Stratified_randomization)
-    the units are partitioned into more homogeneous groups.
+    the units are first partitioned into more homogeneous groups.
 For example, in a study of a treatment for kidney disease we may partition the population into people with and without hypertension.
 Say we plan to recruit 60 people with hypertension and 30 people without hypertension.
 In 1:1 stratified